marshall7m/terraform-aws-infrastructure-live-ci/README.md

 # Deploy the Terraform Module

 ## Prerequistes
-- CodeBuild within the AWS account and region that the Terraform module is deployed to must have access to the GitHub account associated with the repo specified under `var.repo_name` via OAuth or personal access token.
-See here for more details: https://docs.aws.amazon.com/codebuild/latest/userguide/access-tokens.html

 For a demo of the module that will cleanup any resources created, see the `Integration` section of this README.
 The steps below are meant for implementing the module into your current AWS ecosystem.
 1. Open a terragrunt `.hcl` or terraform `.tf` file